 Achilles tendonitis (also known as Achilles tendinopathy or Achilles tendinosis) is an overuse injury causing pain, inflammation, and or degeneration of the Achilles tendon at the back of the ankle.
 If this type of injury is not caught early this can be difficult to cure but with the right treatment and particularly eccentric strengthening exercises, a full recovery can usually be achieved.
 Read more on treatment and rehabilitation of Achilles tendonitis.

 Plantar fasciitis is probably the most common cause of heel pain.
 Symptoms come on gradually and are often worse first thing in the morning.
 The plantar fascia is the tissue under the foot which forms the arch.
 Treatment includes rest, reducing pain and inflammation and stretching exercises.
 Read more on the symptoms and treatment of Plantar fasciitis.

 A bruised heel is also known and Policeman’s heel is a contusion or bruising to the tissues under the heel causing pain.
 Treatment includes rest and protecting the area with padding or taping as well as identifying potential causes and rectifying them.
 Symptoms consist of pain under the heel bone which usually comes on gradually, although can result instantly from jumping onto the heels from a height.
 Read more on bruised heel treatment.

 Iliotibial Band Syndrome

-IT band syndrome or runners knee as it is sometimes called is a gradual onset injury causing pain on the outside of the knee.
+IT band syndrome or runner’s knee as it is sometimes called is a gradual onset injury causing pain on the outside of the knee.
 Over time the pain gets progressively worse until the player must stop.
 Typically they will rest for a period of time until symptoms go only for it to return again as soon as they go back to playing tennis or running.
-Treatment is based around reducing the pain and inflammation along with stretching, foam roller use and strengthening exercises.
+Treatment is based on reducing the pain and inflammation along with stretching, foam roller use, and strengthening exercises.
 Read more about IT band syndrome.

 Lower leg compartment syndrome